-Of approximately 38 species of terns in the world (Edwards 1982), only four traditionally nest in salt or freshwater marshes; one of these is the Forster's Tern (Sterna forsteri).
-This species typically nests in large prairie marshes characterized by extensive areas of emergent vegetation or muskrat houses (Bergman et al. 1970).
-Breeding is restricted to North America and the Northern Great Plains compose the primary range (A.O.U.
-1983).
-Since presettlement times, well over 50% of prairie wetlands in this region have been converted to agriculture (Leitch 1989).
-Despite this loss of habitat, there are no estimates of the total number of Forster's Terns in North America; estimates are crude even at regional, state, and provincial levels.
+Of approximately 38 species of terns in the world, only four traditionally nest in salt or freshwater marshes (Edwards 1982); one of these is the Forster's Tern (Sterna forsteri).
+Its breeding range is restricted to North America (A.O.U.
+1983), and extends from British Columbia, across central Alberta, Saskatchewan, and Manitoba, to southern Ontario.
+In the United States it ranges from east-central Washington, south to southern California, and east through Nevada, Colorado, and northern Iowa to Michigan.
+Along the Atlantic Coast, Forster's Terns are found from southern New York, south locally to North Carolina, and along the Gulf coast from northern Tamaulipas, Mexico, and Texas east to southern Louisiana.
+There are no estimates of the total number of Forster's Terns in North America; estimates are crude even at the regional, state, and provincial levels.

 Although historical accounts of Forster's Terns in Minnesota exist from as early as 1894, population size and breeding success of this species was unknown prior to this study.
-In 1984 the Forster's Tern was designated a species of "Special Concern" in the state (Coffin and Pfannmuller 1988).
+In 1984 the Forster's Tern was designated a species of "Special Concern" in Minnesota (Coffin and Pfannmuller 1988).
 This decision was based on records indicating this species does not occur as commonly on prairie marshes as it did 40-50 years ago and the observation that much apparently suitable habitat currently is not utilized.
-Our study examined the distribution, abundance and reproductive success of Forster's Terns in Minnesota in 1985 and 1986; we asked the following questions: (1) what is the breeding distribution of Forster's Terns in Minnesota, (2) how many pairs breed in Minnesota, (3) what is their reproductive success, and (4) what factors affect reproductive success?
+My study examined the distribution, abundance and reproductive success of Forster's Terns in Minnesota in 1985 and 1986; I asked the following questions: (1) what is the breeding distribution of Forster's Terns in Minnesota, (2) how many pairs breed in Minnesota, (3) what is their reproductive success, (4) what factors affect reproductive success, and (5) can reproductive success be improved with the use of artificial nesting platforms?